Happytreat/100-days-of-code/r1-log.md

 ### Day 15: Dec 21, 2019
 **Today's Progress**: Created a Persist Theme in UPlan App.
 Makes more sense to shift theme into the user redux store (global store) so that it persists with the user.

+### Day 16: Dec 27, 2019
+**Today's Progress**: Blog on React require.context.
+Check it out on https://melodiessim.netlify.com/Import-images-dynamically-using-require.context/

+### Day 17: Dec 28, 2019
+**Today's Progress**: Completed UPlan Reset Password Flow using AWS Amplify Forget Password functions.
+ThemeProvider from styled components only allows 1 child - resulting in an error in production build (React.children.only) (curiously this error did NOT appear in development build).
+Also add Eslint Airbnb for Client dev env.